ibi-group/transit-pois-pelias/README.md

 The `pelias-config` directory contains configuration files for the Pelias instance `server-install` installs.
 It also includes [instructions for running this server locally](https://github.com/ibi-group/transit-pois-pelias/tree/master/pelias-config).

 The `webhook` directory contains an express server which allows for using Datatools to update Pelias, importing all new stops and POIs.
 More information about the server and how to run it [is available in the `webhook` directory](https://github.com/ibi-group/transit-pois-pelias/tree/master/webhook).

+### Known Issues
+- The webhook can only replace GTFS feeds, not delete them.
+If the webhook receives a deployment with a feed currently in Pelias missing, it will ignore the existing feed and add the new one.
+This can be troublesome when renaming a feed, as duplication can occur.
+In this case for now, the feed has to be manually removed from the `pelias.json` in the `pelias-config` folder and `pelias import transit` manually run.
+- Stop IDs sometimes conflict with OTP stop IDs.
+This is under investigation.